The Double (Seattle Mariners): John Sterling's call

+Ernie Harwell's call

+CBS handled the national radio coverage of the Double with Ernie Harwell on the call alongside color commentator Al Downing.

 Off-field significance and legacy

 Keeping the Mariners in Seattle

 The Mariners' late season comeback, their first division title in franchise history, and ultimately the Double, brought the Seattle fan base back to life and sparked a desire to keep the team in town.
-Lou Piniella, the Mariners' manager from 1993–2002, called Martínez's hit and the 1995 postseason "the hit, the run, the game, the series and the season that saved baseball in Seattle."
+Lou Piniella, the Mariners' manager from 1993 to 2002, called Martínez's hit and the 1995 postseason "the hit, the run, the game, the series and the season that saved baseball in Seattle."
 Soon after the events of October 8, the Washington State Legislature held a special session and approved an alternative funding package to enable the building of a new ballpark, which culminated in the construction of Safeco Field.
 Since 2019, the ballpark has been known as T-Mobile Park.

 Legacy

 The Double is regarded by Seattle fans and Martínez himself as the defining moment of Martínez's 18-year Major League Baseball career – which was played exclusively with the Mariners – and was one of several highlights of Mariners franchise history in which Martínez played a major role.
 In 2004, the city of Seattle renamed a street near T-Mobile Park "Edgar Martínez Drive" to honor Martínez's contributions to the Mariners, including his double that "saved baseball in Seattle."
 Martínez was inducted into the Seattle Mariners Hall of Fame in 2007, and he was subsequently inducted into the National Baseball Hall of Fame in 2019.

 In 2007, when Griffey returned to Seattle for the first time since his 1999 trade to the Cincinnati Reds, the image of him at the bottom of the dog-pile after scoring the winning run was included in a photo collage of highlights of Griffey's Mariners career.
 It was presented to him by former teammates Martínez and Jay Buhner (both retired by then).

 The image of Griffey sliding into home plate has been immortalized at T-Mobile Park in a mural created by Thom Ross called The Defining Moment.

 Griffey's slide into home plate was also the inspiration behind the title of the 1996 video game Ken Griffey Jr.'s Winning Run.

 The game would be Buck Showalter's last as Yankees manager and Don Mattingly's final game as a player before his retirement.
 During the offseason the Yankees would acquire Mariners first baseman Tino Martinez, who would go on to be part of the Yankees' 1996 World Series winning team, their first under new manager Joe Torre.

-The play is featured prominently in SB Nation's third episode of Dorktown: The History of the Seattle Mariners.
+The play is featured prominently in Jon Bois' third episode of Dorktown: The History of the Seattle Mariners.